NCATS-Tangerine/greent/README.md

 To add a data source to the knowledge map:

 #### Build a Service
-1. Build a smartAPI interface to your data.
+1. Reuse or develop a smartAPI interface to your data.
-2. Publish a public network endpoint to your data.
+2. Publish a public network endpoint to the API if none exists.
-3. Register your [smartAPI](https://github.com/NCATS-Tangerine/translator-api-registry) at the Translator Registry.
+3. Register your smartAPI at the [Translator Registry](https://github.com/NCATS-Tangerine/translator-api-registry).
-4. For the immediate time frame, you'll also need to build a small Python shim to your service.
-In the future, we'll derive  information from the registry to invoke your service programmatically.
-For an example, see the [CTD service](https://github.com/NCATS-Gamma/robokop-interfaces/blob/master/greent/services/ctd.py).
+4. For now, build a Python stub to your service.
+Soon, we hope to derive this information from the registry to invoke  services programmatically.
+For an example stub, see the [CTD service](https://github.com/NCATS-Gamma/robokop-interfaces/blob/master/greent/services/ctd.py).
 This is a stub for this [smartAPI endpoint](https://ctdapi.renci.org/apidocs/#/default).

 #### Configure Service Endpoint
 1. Add your service endpoint URL to the configuration files following the CTD pattern.